 At Ranger, Coach Bode’s kicking career began to take off and he was selected as an All-Conference punter two years in a row, voted as team MVP, and named as an All-American in 1995.
 He transferred to Angelo State University in the spring of 1996, where he received a Bachelor’s Degree in Kinesiology, on a scholarship to kick for the Rams.
 Coach Bode continued to excel on the football field while at Angelo State and was named to the Lone Star Conference All-Conference Team in 1996 and 1997, All-West Region Team in 1997, the football team made it to quarter-finals of the NCAA Division II Football Championships, and capped his senior year off by being selected to play in the National All-Star game.

-Byron and his wife, Allison, have been married for 13 years.
-Together they have two daughters; Blake and Parker.
+Byron and his wife, Allison, have two daughters; Blake and Parker.
 Both girls are involved in sports and dance.
 In their spare time, the Bode’s enjoy spending time in the outdoors in northern Arkansas and in the Texas Hill Country.

-Originally from Mart, TX, Coach Adair graduated from Baylor University and began his career in Irving ISD in 2004.
+Coach Adair is originally from Mart, TX.
+He graduated from Baylor University and began his career in Irving ISD in 2004.
 Since then, he has worked for White Settlement and Grapevine-Colleyville.

-Randy Denman is in his second year at Chisholm Trail where he will be coaching varsity defensive line and basketball.
+Randy Denman is coaching varsity defensive line and basketball.
 He spent all of his previous 4 years of coaching at Splendora Independent School District, where he coached football, basketball, and track.
-In his three years of coaching defensive line he has produced three all district defensive linemen.
+In his three years of coaching defensive line he has produced three all-district defensive linemen.
 He also has made 2 appearances in the playoffs for basketball and been a part of a 20 win season.
-He was directly responsible for post players in which he boasted one all district selection and one defensive player of the year.
-He has also experienced some success in track with one athlete finishing 1st in the long jump and 2ndin 100 meters at the 2014 state meet
+He was directly responsible for post players in which he boasted one all-district selection and one defensive player of the year.
+He has also experienced some success in track with one athlete finishing 1st in the long jump and 2ndin 100 meters at the 2014 State meet.

 Terry Wright is in his 32nd year of teaching and coaching.
 He is the Head Wrestling coach and an Assistant Football coach (freshman).
 Coach Wright graduated from Minnesota State Mankato.
 Coach Wright was inducted into the Texas Wresting Hall of Hame in 2011.